 Previously, he worked at Art League Houston, Lawndale Art Center, the Museum of Fine Arts, Houston and the Mayor’s Office of Cultural Affairs at The City of Houston.
 Additionally, he has played cello with the Symphony of Southeast Texas since 2009 and occasionally freelances around the Houston area.
 Prior to teaching Technology in the Arts, a graduate seminar in the M.A. in Arts Leadership Program at The University of Houston, he taught Art in Elementary Schools, an art education course for upper-level education majors.
 His articles and interviews have been published in SchoolArts Magazine, Teaching Artist Guild Quarterly, TRENDS, The Journal of the Texas Art Education Association, and Art History Teaching Resources and he has presented at conferences such as the National Art Education Association, National Guild for Community Arts Education, Texas Art Education Association, and the Houston Arts Partners Conference.

-Gresham holds a B.A. from Lamar University, a certificate in nonprofit leadership from Rice University, participated in the Community Arts Education Leadership Institute (CAELI) through the National Guild for Community Arts Education and completed his M.A. in arts leadership and M.Ed in curriculum and instruction — art education from the University of Houston.
+Zachary Gresham holds a B.A. from Lamar University, a certificate in nonprofit leadership from Rice University, participated in the Community Arts Education Leadership Institute (CAELI) through the National Guild for Community Arts Education and completed his M.A. in arts leadership and M.Ed in Curriculum and Instruction - Art Education from the University of Houston.